-The Commission believes that the AER's comments relate to the Panel's statement in the Exposure Draft that "the modelling undertaken by the Panel in the CRR Report indicated that any lowering of the CPT would result in an increase in the number [of] incidences where the reliability standard may be exceeded, while an increase would not result in any reduction in USE".
-This statement was repeated in the Panel's Rule change proposal.
+The Commission noted the comments in the AER's submission relating to the Panel's statement in the exposure draft that "the modelling undertaken by the Panel in the CRR Report indicated that any lowering of the CPT would result in an increase in the number [of] incidences where the reliability standard may be exceeded, while an increase would not result in any reduction in USE".36 This statement was repeated in the Panel's Rule change proposal.37

-The Commission understands that this statement refers to the optimal relative relationship between CPT and VoLL.
+The Commission understands that this statement refers to the optimal relative relationship between the CPT and VoLL.
 That is to say, if VoLL was set correctly (i.e. at a level which facilitates the most appropriate amount of generation investment to meet the reliability standard), lowering the CPT would be likely to increase the number of instances in which APPs were triggered, decreasing generators' returns, with the potential result of less generation investment and therefore an increased risk of breaching the reliability standard.
-On the other hand, if CPT had been set optimally, increasing it would be likely to increase the returns available to generators, but it would be triggered so infrequently (i.e. only in extreme circumstances) that it would be unlikely to encourage any further investment.
+On the other hand, if the CPT had been set optimally, increasing it would be likely to increase the returns available to generators, but it would be triggered so infrequently (i.e. only in extreme circumstances) that it would be unlikely to encourage any further investment.
 In any event, the reliability standard should have already been met.

-The Panel's philosophy in selecting an appropriate level of CPT therefore would appear to be to set it at a level at which it would not "bite" in normal circumstances, but which would still protect retailers (and therefore consumers) from extreme events.
+The Panel's approach in selecting an appropriate level for the CPT would therefore appear to be to set it at a level at which it would not "bite" in normal circumstances, but which would still protect retailers (and thus consumers) from extreme events.